 - From approx. $53 Per Person

 Taste for yourself why South African wines are so celebrated with a trip to the enchanting Winelands and the second oldest town in South Africa.
-Stellenbosch is also a university town, so “Stellies” has a youthful vibe.
-We’ll have time to stroll along its oak-lined streets and admire the gables of Cape Dutch architecture.
+See Stellenbosch’s oak-lined streets and admire the gables of Cape Dutch architecture.
 We’ll then head to a wine estate for a wine tasting session and to explore the grounds.
 Here’s your chance to purchase some local wines!

 Half-Day City & Table Mountain Tour

 - From approx. $35 Per Person, plus cable car ticket fee